yasho191/GANs/README.md

 The CGAN framework introduces the concept of "conditional" in the GAN architecture by concatenating the conditioning information with the input noise vector for the generator and with the input real or generated samples for the discriminator.
 This conditioning information acts as additional input to guide the generation process and improve the quality and control of the generated samples.

-The original research paper, "Conditional Generative Adversarial Nets" by Mehdi Mirza and Simon Osindero can be found at the following link: [DCGAN Research Paper](https://arxiv.org/abs/1411.1784)
+The original research paper, "Conditional Generative Adversarial Nets" by Mehdi Mirza and Simon Osindero can be found at the following link: [CGAN Research Paper](https://arxiv.org/abs/1411.1784)

 ## Upcoming GANS

-1. WGAN
+1. Wasserstein GAN (WGAN)
-2. StyleGAN
+2. WGAN with Gradient Penalty (WGAN-GP)
+3. CycleGAN
+4. InfoGAN
+5. Style GAN

 ## License